Ellie is currently employed as an Instrumentation and Control Technician at SemLogistics, an Upper Tier COMAH oil storage facility in Pembrokeshire.

 It has also given me a springboard to work towards further academic qualifications.
 I am now completing my degree and have the skills and knowledge to achieve in my career, both practically and utilising theory based knowledge.

 I am still only 21 years old and I find it rewarding to have the confidence to share my ideas and exceed people’s expectations in a field which is known for being dominated by men.

 My apprenticeship has provided me with the ideal platform to build my career.
-I have already achieved so much, and now I am a finalist for the Institution of Engineering and Technology’s Young Woman Engineer of the Year Awards 2017, effectively a STEM ambassador, to help inspire other women into the industry.
+I have already achieved so much, and I was a finalist for the Institution of Engineering and Technology’s Young Woman Engineer of the Year Awards in 2017.
+I am also a STEM ambassador and help inspire other women into the industry.
 It’s a role I take very seriously and will do all I can to encourage others to consider engineering as a career option."